Here are great upper body exercises to do while recovering from a total knee replacement.

 Hold dumbbells with any palm angle, and, keeping arms straight and shoulders relaxed, lift them up in front of you so that your arms are parallel with floor.
 Go no higher, then lower.
+Can be done seated.

 Hold dumbbells (or soup cans) at shoulder level, elbows pointing to floor, palms facing away from you.
 Now, simply push them above your head, straightening your arms.

 Hold a dumbbell above your head, arms straight.

 Keeping upper arms fixed in place, bend only lower arms so that the weight is behind your head, elbows pointing to ceiling.
 Then straighten arms.

 Overhead Band Pull

 Hold either end of an elastic exercise band and pull in opposite directions.
 Of course, do NOT copy the model’s lower body.
 Do this exercise while seated in a chair.

 Loop a band around a secure object, then begin pulling the handles towards your chest.
 For a knee replacement patient, this exercise is best done while seated.

 I recommend four sets per exercise with 1-2 minutes’ rest in between.
 You have all the time in the world, remember.

 Also realize that total knee replacement means severe restriction in calorie-burning.
 It’s unlikely that you can overdo upper body exercises.